KnpLabs/KnpPaginatorBundle/Resources/doc/templates.md

 # Templates

 This document will describe how pagination can be rendered, extended and used in templates.
-For now theres only a sliding pagination supported, so all documentation will reference it.
+For now there's only a sliding pagination supported, so all documentation will reference it.

 ## Overriding default pagination template